-- 1. During its early years in South Africa, the Regiment popularized a riding boot that eventually became known as the "Strathcona Boot."
-The Slater Shoe Company of Montreal produced the field boot, which was provided to the Regiment when it was raised in 1900.
+which was provided to the Regiment when it was raised in 1900.
 The boot was different than other riding boots by its laced instep.
-Strathcona Boots were later adopted by the North West Mounted Police in 1901 and are worn by the Royal Canadian Mounted Police to this day. - 2.
-In 1907 and later, however, the regulation boot for mounted officers when on mounted duties was described as the butcher boot, a riding boot that was worn with most orders of dress, including Full Dress.
+Strathcona Boots were later adopted by the North West Mounted Police in 1901 and are worn by the Royal Canadian Mounted Police to this day.

+2. In 1907 and later, however, the regulation boot for mounted officers when on mounted duties was described as the butcher boot, a riding boot that was worn with most orders of dress, including Full Dress.
 "The height [of the butcher boot] will depend upon the length of the leg.
 The boot should reach to about 4 inches from the top of the knee.
 The leg of the boot should be jacked sufficiently to prevent it sinking.
 A spur rest is fixed 2 inches above the top edge of the hell to keep the spur horizontal....
-When dismounted.
-Wellington boots with boxes for spurs [were worn]."
-The spurs worn on butcher boots were Jack spurs with straps, buckles and chains while the spurs worn with Wellington boots were swanneck spurs. - 3.
-When the Regiment resurrected the Ceremonial Mounted Troop in 1974 a variation of the Strathcona Boot was chosen and adopted as the footwear for the Full Dress uniform of the Mounted Troop.
+When dismounted. - Wellington boots with boxes for spurs [were worn]."34 The spurs worn on butcher boots were Jack spurs with straps, buckles and chains while the spurs worn with Wellington boots were swanneck spurs.

+3. When the Regiment resurrected the Ceremonial Mounted Troop in 1974 a variation of the Strathcona Boot was chosen and adopted as the footwear for the Full Dress uniform of the Mounted Troop.
 The boots used by the Mounted Troop today are black, knee boots with laced insteps.
 They are sloped at the back, reaching in front to four inches from the top of knee and at the back to the top of the calf.
 A spur rest is located two inches above the top edge of the heel.
-The spurs worn with the Mounted Troop boot are Jack spurs with straps, buckles and chains.
+The spurs worn with the Mounted Troop boot are Jack spurs with straps and buckles.
+The spurs are designed to be used with chains; however these are no longer in use.